- Revu 21

 Jump to other versions:

-Creating grouped markups
+How to create grouped markups

 Grouping markups is useful for combining multiple markups that you use often.
 Follow these steps to create your own markups: